top of page

 About Hyunjin Seo

-Hyunjin Seo (pronounced: hen-jin suh) is Oscar Stauffer Professor and Associate Dean for Research and Faculty Development in the William Allen White School of Journalism and Mass Communications at the University of Kansas.
-She is also the founding director of the KU Center for Digital Inclusion and a faculty associate at the Berkman Klein Center for Internet & Society at Harvard University where she was a resident fellow in AY2018-2019.
-She was head of the Communication Technology division of the Association for Education in Journalism and Mass Communication.
+Hyunjin Seo (pronounced: hen-jin suh) is University Distinguished Professor and Oscar Stauffer Chair in the William Allen White School of Journalism and Mass Communications at the University of Kansas where she served as Associate Dean for Research and Faculty Development.
+She is also the founding director of the KU Center for Digital Inclusion, which has been funded by the National Science Foundation, the National Endowment for the Arts, the Ewing Marion Kauffman Foundation, and other grant-making organizations.
+She has previously served as a faculty fellow and faculty associate at Harvard University's Berkman Klein Center for Internet & Society and was the head of the Communication Technology division of the Association for Education in Journalism and Mass Communication.

-Her research focuses on identifying emerging properties of networked communication and understanding their implications for social change, collective action and civic engagement.
+Seo's research focuses on identifying emerging properties of networked communication and understanding their implications for social change, collective action and civic engagement.
 Seo is the author of Networked Collective Actions: The Making of an Impeachment (Oxford University Press, 2022), which examines intricate relationships between social institutions and agents during South Korean collective actions directed at political changes.
 She strives to inform organizations and policies by working closely with community members, policymakers and activists through her research.
-For example, she leads a National Science Foundation (NSF)-funded program offering evidence-based technology education to women recently released from jails and prisons and empirical analyses of marginalized populations' digital learning and online information assessment.
-In 2021, Seo and her collaborators were awarded a grant from the National Endowment for the Arts (NEA) for their interactive visual art project aimed at facilitating conversations about structural barriers and societal biases facing women in reentry as well as their wisdom and resilience in navigating challenges in returning to society.
-Seo's research on teens’ use of social media and collective action was funded by the Ewing Marion Kauffman Foundation and the Greater Kansas City Community Foundation.
-She is principal investigator on grant projects funded by federal agencies totaling over $3 million.
+For example, she has led interdisciplinary programs that provide evidence-based technology education for justice-involved women and conducted empirical analyses of how low-income adults engage in digital learning and assess online information.
+She has served as Principal Investigator on over $6 million in competitively awarded external grants including $4 million from federal agencies such as National Science Foundation and the National Endowment for the Arts.

 Her research has received top paper awards at leading international conferences and has been published in top-tier journals such as Journal of Communication and New Media & Society.
-In 2013 she was named a Docking Faculty Scholar, an award given by the University of Kansas to a faculty member who has “distinguished themselves early through exceptional research and teaching.”
-In January 2014, the Association for Education in Journalism and Mass Communication named her an Emerging Scholar in recognition of my research on social media and social change.
+In 2025, the University of Kansas appointed Seo as a University Distinguished Professor, the highest academic honor awarded to faculty members.
+The University Distinguished Professorship recognizes faculty who have not only demonstrated “a truly distinguished record of scholarship” but are also regarded as “exceptional instructors who exhibit an interest in the growth and success of students, colleagues, and institutions.”
+In 2013, she was named a Docking Faculty Scholar, an award given by the University of Kansas to a faculty member who has “distinguished themselves early through exceptional research and teaching.”
 Seo received her Ph.D. in mass communications from Syracuse University in 2010 where her dissertation was awarded the all-university Doctoral Prize.

 Seo teaches courses on social media, research methods and strategic campaigns.
 Her “excellence and innovation in teaching” earned her teaching awards from the Association for Education in Journalism and Mass Communication and the University of Kansas (e.g., teaching innovation award, service learning award and graduate educator award).
 Critical and analytical thinking and independent learning are at the core of her teaching, as she believes these are important tools students will require in whatever profession they pursue in an increasingly complex world.
 She strives to help students build reasoning abilities and spark their imagination.
 And her classes combine theoretical and hands-on approaches to issues by enabling students to work with real-world clients.
 Most of all, she is excited about the idea of potentially helping students realize their dreams.